 Potential uses of the data

 The Data Objects may have been created for a particular purpose, for example a particular research study or as a record of a step in a manufacturing process.
 The initial exploitation of the data may then be to produce a research paper or to prove the quality of manufacture.
-Alternatively the data may be a text document about a particular topic or an image which represents a concept or an audio recordings of some activity.
+Alternatively, the data may be a text document about a particular topic or an image which represents a concept or an audio recording of some activity.

 The project may only be interested in, or may only have funding for, exploiting the Data Objects in those ways.

-However the project members may recognize that the Data Objects may have potential other uses.
-For example the Data Objects may have been overhead imagery captured to monitor changes in infrastructure to aid mapping functions and another data project may be able to make use of that same imagery for weather domain cloud cover studies.
-A text document may have other uses as an object for text mining; an image may be used to analyse the use of colours; an audio recording may be harmonically analysed to extract other interesting or important aspects of the recording.
+However, the project members may recognize that the Data Objects may have potential other uses.
+For example, the Data Objects may have been overhead imagery captured to monitor changes in infrastructure to aid mapping functions and another data project may be able to make use of that same imagery for weather domain cloud cover studies.
+A text document may have other uses as an object for text mining; an image may be used to analyze the use of colors; an audio recording may be harmonically analyzed to extract other interesting or important aspects of the recording.

 Some or all of these may be used as tests of preservation i.e. can the digital objects continue to be used in these ways in the future.